 - The shoe also features an impressive upper construction that delivers maximum breathability that works perfectly on any trail condition.
 In addition to the anti-debris mesh coverage, the tongue also keeps the debris from entering the shoe.

 - Unlike most of the Salomon shoes, the Speedcross Vario is no longer seamless and it does not have the brand’s notable quick-lacing system.

 The Speedcross Vario has a standard running shoe size.
 Runners who are looking for a rough trail running shoe with enough breathing room in the forefoot, snug heel and midfoot, will really enjoy this shoe.
 It is available in standard widths.

-The midsole unit uses the full-length injected EVA that delivers enough amount of underfoot cushioning.
+This shoe and its recent version, the Speedcross Vario 2, uses the full-length injected EVA midsole unit that delivers enough amount of underfoot cushioning.
 It also uses the LT Muscle midsole technology that gives lightweight cushioning that attenuates shock during impact and gives high energy-return for a smooth heel-to-toe transition.

 The upper of the Salomon Speedcross Vario features an anti-debris mesh that provides protection against small stones.
 This mesh cover remains breathable while efficiently keeping debris out from the shoe.
 This works hand-in-hand with tongue that also has an anti-debris attribute.

 With the brand’s SensiFit Technology, the shoe provides a precise and secure fit by cradling the foot efficiently.